ChuksJoshuaa/Drag-Drop-App/README.md

-# Drag and Drop App using Typescript
+# Drag and Drop App using Typescript.